 Christmas, worldwide, is a time of year filled with meaningful traditions and time spent with the people we care about the most.
 However, it’s also one of the most wasteful times of the year, and people are beginning to dream of a greener Christmas.
 Are there ways to celebrate the season and our loved ones that give back to the planet?
 With a few simple changes and a little creativity, you could start some new family-favorite green Christmas traditions.

 Spending Christmas in Italy or Spain?
-Schedule a Prontopia local to assist you today!
+Schedule a Prontopia local assistant to help you today!

 The holidays can come with a lot of… stuff.
 From gift wrapping to stocking stuffers to holiday travel, a lot of resources go into every Christmas.
 Taking a step towards a greener Christmas can mean a lot of things, and luckily there are a lot of creative options to make your celebrations a little more planet-friendly.